 Even if you believe the collision is minor and no injuries have occurred, you should still contact the police; the police report may prove helpful if you decide to file a personal injury or liability claim later on.
 Always remain at the scene of the accident until the police arrive.

 After a collision has occurred, it’s not uncommon for damaged vehicles to be sitting in the roadway.
 Turn your hazard lights on if possible.
 Remember other motorists are going past the wreck scene.
 Do not exit the vehicle and stand in the roadway.
 If you are physically able, move to a point of safety clear of oncoming vehicles.
 In the case of injury, call a doctor or ambulance immediately.
 It is best not to move or assist an injured person as you may cause further damage.

 3. Exchange information with involved parties and witnesses

 If there are witnesses, take down their name and address as well.
 Do your best to get a statement from each witness.
-Statements can be written, or if you have a smart phone, you could even record the witnesses’ statement.
+Statements can be written, or if you have a smartphone, you could even record the witnesses’ statements.
 Record the date, time, and location and ask the witness to describe what they saw and if anyone was injured in the collision.
-I find that most people forget to even get the witnesses name.
+I find that most people forget to even get the witnesses’ names.
 These names can be very important later on if you have to make a liability claim or file a lawsuit.